MkDay/Post-Collection/Measure-Distance-Between-Two-Points-In-An-Image-Using-JavsScript-Post.md

 ```

-* calculate the angle to rotate it around the middle point to fit it into the actual two points.
+* Calculate the angle to rotate it around the middle point to fit it into the actual two points.

 ```javascript